HYDRAWOLFY/Arithmetic-Suite/README.md

 # 🔢 Arithmetic Suite 📚
-*A Comprehensive Python Library for Efficient Arithmetic and Mathematical Operations*
+*A Comprehensive Library of Python Scripts for Efficient Arithmetic and Mathematical Operations*

 ---